 Bekka & Matt's über DIY wedding at home #Wedding Porn#at home#diy centerpiece#diy wedding#vintage dress April 20 | Megan Finley Horowitz meggyfin Bekka and Matt are both working artists — Bekka is a ceramic artist and Matt does graphic arts — so every aspect of their at-home wedding was hand-crafted by them.
 Their wedding was so DIY that their photographer, Sheila Addleman, was the only vendor they hired!
 Prepare to be impressed by this über DIY wedding.
 Bekka found her dress at a thrift store and then added the floral neckline and reworked the hem.
 She also hand-crafted ALL those hair pieces as well.
 Since Bekka is a ceramic artist, she had no problem making these centerpieces… and the cake toppers… and all the tea candle favors as well.
 Bekka's mom performed the ceremony where they were surrounded by candles in jars, hanging from the trees, and artwork by Matt.
 Speaking of artwork by Matt — this amazing backdrop was created by him as well.
 Oh, and it only gets more mind-blowing from there.
 To see all the custom jewelry, hand-sewn fans, an incredible photo booth, and the signature drink, head over to Sheila's blog.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Derek & Joey's neon halloween gay punk beach wedding NEXT How to make a lightsaber cake knife for your Star Wars wedding Show/Hide comments [ 13 ] This was beautiful.
 Her dress, the hair pieces, I loved the hand painted canopy!
 1 agrees Reply Gorgeous!
 I die.
 This is exactly what I want.
 Reply Please tell me that the quote in the backdrop is a Cloud Cult reference!!!
 That is a lyric that I actually want to use for my own wedding.
 It's lovely =) I also absolutely love the tree picture.
 So simple yet stunning.
 1 agrees Reply It is!
 Good catch ^_^ The pages were all from a bunch of little old books (more like pamphlets That Bekka found at Goodwill.
 Some of them are Almanacs, some are old classroom books, and some are Shakespeare.
 There's a little Disney in there too Reply Excuse, I have to go pick my jaw off the floor.
 Gorgeous.
 Reply I want to see more pics!
 Love the ceramic centerpieces and add ins, as an artist myself!
 Reply I love the photo of Bekka with her brides maids.
 The touch with the floral hair pieces is nice.
 And I love Bekka and Matt in front of his artwork.
 Looks like a wall of editorials.
 Good pics and good post.
 1 agrees Reply Absolutely beautiful!!!
 1 agrees Reply That dress is AMAZEBALLS gorgeous!
 Reply LOVE everything about your wedding!
 So beautiful, and so loving.
 Seriously, this almost brought tears to my eyes…in a good way of course 🙂 I adore your 'prayer flags.'
 I am wanting to make them for my outdoor wedding…could you please tell me how you made them?
 I have to make a lot and would like to know the simplest way to do this!
 Congratulations and thank you 🙂 Reply Thank you!!
 (I was so blown away to see our wedding featured on Offbeat Bride!!!)
 The triangle bunting was a pretty simple project!
 I actually have a post about it in my blog that you can check out! http://jadeflower.wordpress.com/2009/10/29/fun-diy-wedding-bunting/ There are lots of tutorials out there on the web on how to sew bunting – the important thing is making it your own 🙂 Reply Everything is so elegant and simple and pretty!
 Gives me some hope for a backyard wedding…or at least some killer ideas!
 And that photobooth!!! 😀 best ever.
 EVER.
 But….was the camera manned or did it have a button thingy?
 Reply Thanks sassy! 🙂 The photobooth was one of the things we totally had our hearts set on!
 Everybody loved it!
 We just used my little digital camera set up on a tripod.
 Though we really wanted to, we couldn't figure out how to have it remote-control.
 So we just had other guests snap the photos – basically gave them free reign with it, which worked out just fine. 🙂 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.